hiphoox/compilers/README.md

-# ProyectoCompilador
+# ProyectoCompilador 2019-1 FI

 Compilador del equipo "The Well Stressed Coders Company" Integrado por Brenda, Marian, Charlie y Eric

-## Installation
+## Instalación

-compilar con mix escript.build desde bash
+Compilar con mix escript.build desde bash

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `proyecto_compilador` to your list of dependencies in `mix.exs`: